cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 1. We will extract the `xms_mirid` field from the Azure access token

-1. If the `xms_mirid` field exists, we will parse it and extract the `resource_group` and `subscription_id` and compare them with their equivalents in the Conjur host
+1. If the `xms_mirid` field exists, we will parse it and extract the `resource_group` and `subscription_id` and compare them with their equivalents in the Conjur host.
+If the field does not exist, we will raise a proper error.

-1. If "userAssignedIdentities" is defined in the `xms_mirid`, we will compare it with the `authn-azure/user-assigned-identity` annotation in the Conjur host
+1. As you can see in the examples below, the suffix of the `xms_mirid` field includes the assigned identity.
+If the suffix includes `Microsoft.ManagedIdentity/userAssignedIdentities/<user_assigned_identity>` then it is a user assigned identity.
+In this case we will compare its value (i.e `<user_assigned_identity>`) with the `authn-azure/user-assigned-identity` annotation defined in the Conjur host.

 1. Otherwise, we will check if `providers/Microsoft.Compute/virtualMachines/` is present in the `xms_mirid` claim.
-If so, we will compare the `oid` field from the Azure access token with the `authn-azure/user-assigned-identity` annotation in the Conjur host
+If so, we will compare the `oid` field from the Azure access token with the `authn-azure/user-assigned-identity` annotation in the Conjur host.

-Example Azure access token of Azure resource with `system-assigned identity`
+  1. Note: At this point we support only VMs.
+In the future we can check for other Azure resources in the `xms_mirid` suffix.

+##### Examples

+Let's take a look at examples for tokens with a system-assigned identity and token with a user-assigned identity.

+###### system-assigned identity

 ```yaml
 {